troychaplin/block-finder/readme.txt

 == Description ==

-Adds a dashboard that select list of active Gutenberg blocks on a site and returns a list of pages, post and other post types where that block is being used.
+Adds a dashboard metabox that allows a user to quickly find and edit specific core or custom blocks across all post types on a site.

 == Installation ==